especialista-seta/backend-coding-test/README.md

 ##### Optional

-1. Improve the request that returns a list of tasks by adding the possibility to order and filter the results, for example:
+1. Improve the request that returns a list of tasks by adding the possibility to order and filter the results, for
+   example:

     - Order results by priority or creation date.
     - Filter results by priority and/or completion.

 2. Create a new entity called *SubtaskEntity* that allows one task to have multiple subtasks.

+####

+docker-compose rm -v -f db && docker-compose up